muzkkir/CTFFriday/README.md

 I am not "C language Master" but what I can understand from this code was that,

-This code will help me to decrypt this "msg.enc" file, So I tried to run the C file but first I have to install GCC in that machine.
+This code will help me to decrypt this "msg.enc" file, So I tried to run the C file but first I have to install GCC in that machine. :sweat_smile: It seems I am the first one to solve this puzzle.
+I need to install all dependencies to get the flag.

 <kbd>![alt text](test/25.png)</kbd>